 Use both to leverage your budget and special events for sustained success

-PPC works especially well when you are:
+PPC campaigns on Google, Bing etc work especially well when you are:

 - A product-based brand